michelesr/thesis/src/mvaa.md

 document generation.
 Instead of installing LaTeX and all the required packages, a prebuilt and ready to use image can be used to process LaTeX source code.
-With Docker, compile this thesis in every supported operating system @docker-install is just a matter of running this command on a shell:
+With Docker, compile this thesis in every supported operating system @docker-install is just a matter of running this command on a shell from the thesis directory:

-	$ docker run -v $PWD:/code michelesr/latex /bin/bash pdflatex tesi.tex
+	$ docker run -v $PWD:/code michelesr/latex pdflatex thesis.tex

 This command will search for the `michelesr/latex` image in the system, and if is not found, will pull the image from Docker Hub.
 Then the working directory,